Yuen Yuen Ang

 Award-winning political economist - bridging East-West and shaping new paradigms for a disrupted, multipolar world

-Rejecting the paralysis of polycrisis, Ang launched polytunity as a counter-narrative, reframing disruption as an opening for deep transformation.
-At the heart of this call is Ang’s distinctive paradigm—AIM (Adaptive, Inclusive, Moral) Political Economy.
+Rejecting the paralysis of polycrisis, Ang launched polytunity as a counter-narrative, reframing disruption as a generational opening for deep transformation.
+She offers a new paradigm for the polytunity: AIM (Adaptive, Inclusive, Moral) Political Economy.
 AIM views political economies as complex adaptive systems (Adaptive), amplifies diverse indigenous solutions (Inclusive), and recognizes the power inequities that shape global institutions and thought (Moral).

-AIM is a living intellectual forest with new concepts, theories, and projects that Ang continuously cultivates.
+AIM is a living intellectual forest that Ang continuously cultivates with new concepts, theories, and projects.
 Her award-winning books—How China Escaped the Poverty Trap (2016) and China’s Gilded Age (2020)—have long demonstrated applications of AIM in the context of China’s capitalist revolution.
-Both are recommended by The Economist and featured in an online lecture series produced by INET.
-Her latest projects expand the canopy of AIM into collaborations ranging from high-tech industrial policies to adaptive policy communication.
+Both are recommended by The Economist and featured in a video lecture series produced by INET.
+Her latest projects expand the canopy of AIM through collaborations spanning high-tech industrial policies and adaptive policy communication using LLMs.
 Today, Ang invites changemakers worldwide to carry AIM forward across regions and sectors.

-Beyond academia, Ang brings her ideas into dialogue with practitioners and leaders.
-At Johns Hopkins, she directs both The Polytunity Project and The Multipolar World & US-China Roundtables.
-The latter convenes experts across backgrounds in Washington D.C. to explore U.S.-China relations in an age of multipolarity.
-She also serves as Trustee on a multinational board guarding the Trust Principles of journalistic integrity at Reuters, the world’s largest multimedia news provider.
+At Johns Hopkins, Ang directs both The Polytunity Project and The Multipolar World & US-China Roundtables.
+The latter convenes experts across backgrounds in Washington D.C. to explore U.S.-China relations in an age of multipolarity and disruptive technology.
+She also serves as a Trustee of Thomson Reuters Founders Share Company, a multinational board overseeing the Trust Principles of journalistic integrity at Reuters, the world’s largest multimedia news provider.

 Born and raised in Singapore, Ang received her B.A. from Colorado College and her Ph.D. from Stanford University.
 Her cross-cultural background grounds her global lens, inspiring her to translate across differences and shape a more creative, inclusive future.